sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [organizeLayers](https://github.com/eunicejson/organizeLayers), by Eunice J. Son: A plugin that allows short key commands to move layers up, down and reverse positions ↕️
 - [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.